 1 2 | print("Alphabet") print("Soup") |

-interpreter would start at the top, see print("Alphabet")
+and the python interpreter would start at the top, see print("Alphabet"),

 terminal, then exit the program.